aridjayarecipes/cutesrecipes.web.app/content/post/2018-steps-to-prepare-award-winning-boiled-brussel-sprouts.md

 1. Get 1 tsp salt

 My favorite classic Roasted Brussels Sprouts recipe!
-It's quick and easy side dish to make, naturally gluten-free and vegan and healthy, easy to customize with favorite seasonings or sauces.
+It&#39;s quick and easy side dish to make, naturally gluten-free and vegan and healthy, easy to customize with favorite seasonings or sauces.
 The Brussels sprout is a member of the Gemmifera Group of cabbages (Brassica oleracea), grown for its edible buds.
 Watch how to make perfectly roasted Brussels sprouts in this short recipe video!

 <!--inarticleads2-->